Aperture Tutorial (for legacy developers)

 Shadows

-Iris makes use of cascaded shadow maps, which means everything is a lot more complicated.
+Aperture makes use of cascaded shadow maps, which means things are a bit more complicated.

 Setting Up the Shadow Pass